A3-Root/Root_Cyberwarfare/README_steam.md

 [b]Advanced hacking mod for Arma 3 with terminal-based control over doors, lights, vehicles, drones, and more.[/b]

 Designed for tactical missions requiring infiltration, sabotage, and electronic warfare.
 Fully integrated with ACE3, AE3 ArmaOS terminal, and Zeus/Eden editors.
 Tested with 67+ players on dedicated servers.
+Requires both server and clients to have this mod.

 [b]Current version - 1.0.0.0[/b]